-Email authentication is not a simple process.
+Email authentication and phishing protection are not simple processes.
 There's no one methodology baked into the internet specifications for email, unfortunately.
 But there are a number of technologies out there that help with this process.
-In order to prevent forgeries and email spoofing, we use them all to help identify malicious messages.
+In order to prevent forgeries, phishing, and email spoofing we use them all to help identify malicious messages.

 But don't worry - MailRoute will take care of your Email Authentication needs.
 We just need you to set up some stuff in your DNS so that we can manage it afterwards.